 Jesus’ tallit, his shawl and outer garment, was touched by many who were sick and they became well.
 He spread his garment over Jairus’ daughter and raised her from the dead.
 The woman with the issue of blood, a woman who was ceremonially unclean, entered the crowd in an attempt to just touch the fringe of Jesus’ tallit.
 In doing so, Jesus felt spiritual power go out of Him and the woman was healed.

-In the aftermath of our son’s death, a death that came in a most horrific way, it is easy to get pulled into the darkness of the plot.
-We need to grieve but we are not to grieve without hope.
-We are not to dwell in perpetual darkness where we rehearse the tragic event until it overwhelms us.
-God’s tallit beckons.
-He offers to lift us up out of the darkness and then hide us under His wings where there is protection, perspective, and healing.
-Near to Glory Himself, the darkest story is being transformed into a narrative of redemption.
+These days, it’s easy to be pulled into hopelessness.
+We may grieve but we don’t grieve without hope.
+We can not rehearse the days’ events until they overwhelm us because God’s tallit beckons.
+He lifts us up out of the shadows and hides us under His wings where there is protection, perspective, and healing.
+Near to Glory Himself, our story is being transformed into a narrative of redemption.

 David said, “When my heart is overwhelmed, I shall cry to You from the end of the earth; lead me to the cliff that is higher than I. For You have been a shelter for me, a strong tower against the enemy.
 I shall stay in Your tent forever: I shall trust in the cover of Your wings.”
 Psalm 61

 There is an invitation to dwell in God’s tent, in the cover of His wings.
 In doing so, we are lifted out of tortuous thoughts to praise our Healer and Redeemer.
 He lifts us up to the cliffs, away from the carnage of the valley, where the billows of His wings descend upon the shoulders of the afflicted.
 The cacophony of this world gone awry subsides.
 A holy calm invades to drown out the storm.

 I am under Your wings, listening to the music of Your promises.
 Amen